-2019 November events in Northern Virginia mark the transition from pumpkins and fall fun to holiday parades and winter festivals.
-We've round up a month of local events in the Northern Virginia area to entertain every age and interest.
+2022 November events in Northern Virginia take us from pumpkin patches and fall fun to holiday displays and winter festivals.
+We've rounded up a month of local November events in the Northern Virginia area to entertain every age and interest.

 Pumpkin Patches in Northern VA

-- Cox Farms Fall Festival, Cox Farms, Centreville, through Nov 5
+- Cox Farms Fall Festival, Cox Farms, Centreville, through Nov 7

 Find more fun stops with our guide to 8 Great Things to do in Purcellville Virginia.